 2. Using a Step Group: To create a test step with existing step group, go through this article - How To Use Step Group in Test step?

-3. Using a Custom Function: To create a custom function in the test step, go through this article - How To Create Custom function in Test step?
+3. Using a Custom Function: To create a custom function in the test step, go through this article - How to create and use Custom Functions in Testsigma?